 may have talked to you about your dog's injury as though surgical intervention is a universally accepted medical necessity

-whenever there is a ligament injury.
-This is not true.
+whenever there is injury to this CCL/ACL ligament.
+That is not true.
 Non-surgical recovery using careful activity

 Vets promoting surgical approaches may make claims like this:

 ---" Large dogs always require surgery when they tear these ligaments"

 --- "If a complete

 rupture rather than a partial tear is diagnosed, then surgery is necessary."

 --- "Research shows that only a very small percentage of dogs over 30 pounds

 can recover without surgery."

 ----- You may see other websites which unquestioningly accept such statements and repeat them as though